lepresk/docker-webui/README.md

 ## Usage

+1. Rename the .env.example file to .env
+2. Generate a key by typing the command: `node ace generate:key`.
-1. Run the AdonisJS development server with `node ace serve -w`.
+3. Run the AdonisJS development server with `node ace serve`.
-2. Access the corresponding URL to view container information (`/logs`) or logs from a specific container (`/logs/:id/view`).
+4. Access the corresponding URL to view container information (`/logs`) or logs from a specific container (`/logs/:id/view`).

 ## Project Structure